Gas + CO sensor

 The DuroMax XP5500E is EPA-approved and CARB-compliant.
 It can therefore be sold and purchased in all 50 states, including California.

 Moreover, it features a spark arrestor, so it is adequate for use in forested areas.

 The following charts are provided to give you an idea of how some of the key specs of the DuroMax XP5500E compare to generators of similar power (between 4000 and 5000 W).

 - Autonomy-wise, with around 9 hours on a full tank at a 50% load, the XP5500E is on the low end when compared to other generators of a similar power output.
-If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Dewalt DXGN4500, with around 15 hours.
+If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Dewalt DXGN4500, boasting with around 15 hours.

 As you can see from this interactive chart, when compared to other 4000-5000W generators, the DuroMax XP5500E is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.

 The bottom line

 - Several accessories included

 - No remote start